highplainscomputing/HPC_T5/T5/02-language-translation/README.md

 ## Overview

-This code uses the Hugging Face Transformers library to fine-tune the T5 model for a **Text-to-SQL**.
-The code uses the Squad dataset, which is a popular dataset for question answering tasks.
+This code uses the Hugging Face Transformers library to fine-tune the T5 model for a **Lnaguage Translation**.
+The code uses the enimai/MuST-C-and-WMT16-de-en dataset, which is a popular dataset for Lnaguage Translation tasks.
 The code preprocesses the data, tokenizes the input and target text, and trains the model using the fine-tuning function provided by the Transformers library.

 ## Prerequisites and Environment